qazxcdswe123/obsidian-hugo/content/Go Loop and Conditions.md

 ```

 ## Range
-`range` returns two values: the index of the current item in the loop and a copy of the item's value.
+`range` returns two values: the index of the current item in the loop, and a copy of the item's value.

+# Condition
-# If
+## If
 `If` statement with a short condition

 ```go